zurichat/zurimain/apps/core/README.md

 The `core` app depends on the `ui` package which contains reusable components, as well as the `utilities` package which houses utitity resources such as functions and data.
 Please browse these packages before inventing new components or utilities.

-## Pages

-Pages are structured in the `/src/pages` directory in a one-page-one-directory fashion, which means each page (external or protected) is a folder which contains all the needed components and stylesheets (using mantine's `createStyles` API) needed to render the page.
+Pages are structured in the `/src/pages` directory in a one-page-one-directory fashion, which means each page (external or protected) is a folder that contains all the needed components and style files, if any (using mantine's `createStyles` API) needed to render the page.

 If some components or utility functions are only needed in a page and not elsewhere, please create them in the page directory (for easy access and organisation).